 Detect altered DNA

-With over 90% sensitivity and specificity at detecting BE and EAC, the EsoGuard esophageal DNA test allows detection of these conditions in a simple office-based procedure WITHOUT endoscopy.
+With ~90% sensitivity and ~99% negative predictive value at detecting Barrett's esophagus and esophageal adenocarcinoma, the EsoGuard test allows detection of these conditions in a simple office-based procedure without endoscopy.

 1